Guido Gallese

+Guido Gallese (born 18 March 1962) is an Italian Catholic prelate who served as Bishop of Alessandria from 2012 until his resignation under duress in 2026.

+Career

-Guido Gallese (born 18 March 1962) is the bishop of Alessandria della Paglia since his appointment was announced on 20 October 2012.
-He had previously served as director of the Diocesan Office for the university and head of diocesan youth ministry.
+Gallese previously served as director of the Diocesan Office for the university and head of diocesan youth ministry.

-He was appointed bishop-elect of Alessandria by Pope Benedict XVI with the announcement being made on 20 October 2012.
+Gallese was appointed bishop-elect of Alessandria by Pope Benedict XVI with the announcement being made on 20 October 2012.
 The diocese had been vacant since September 2011 when then-Bishop Giuseppe Versaldi was appointed president of the Prefecture of the Economic Affairs of the Holy See.
 As per the norms of canon law Gallese must be ordained and installed within four months of his appointment.

-He was raised to the episcopate on Sunday 11 November, and was installed and took possession of the see on 25 November.
+Gallese was raised to the episcopate on Sunday 11 November 2012, and was installed and took possession of the see on 25 November.
+He resigned in September 2026 after an investigation into misuse of funds.